TN 32 (12-24)

 3. Home worker

-A home worker works away from the place of business of the person by whom he or she is employed.
+A home worker works away from the place of business of the person by whom they are employed.

 4. Officer of a corporation

-An officer of a corporation is an employee of the corporation if he or she is paid, or is entitled to payment, for holding office or performing services.
+An officer of a corporation is an employee of the corporation if they are paid, or entitled to payment, for holding office or performing services.

 5. Traveling or city salesperson